 Instinctively, I began to pray to remain calm.
 The rollercoaster ride of the past few years flashed a few still shots through my mind.
 But then suddenly, I saw like a video, scenes from a rodeo years before playing a continuous loop.
 I understood the heavenly reply immediately.

-With the next upward buck from beneath me and a hard dip to the right, balancing on my seat, I lined up my head, hips and heels, I could feel reigns in both hands, straight but loose and close to the mane.
+With the next upward buck from beneath me and a hard dip to the right, balancing on my seat, I lined up my head, hips and heels, I believed I could feel reigns in my hands, close to the mane.
 Soon I leaned into the turns as I rode around the barrels.
 Roan caught on, laughed and let out a “whoop!”

 Grinning, she lifted one arm up as we lunged and rocked along, not bothering to look at the other passengers around us.
 Determined to ride it out, all previous drama faded into oblivion.
 All I could hear was: